-- Tier 2 Generics: This is the second lowest tier includes other generic drugs - Tier 3 Preferred Brands: This tier includes preferred brand drugs and non-preferred generic drugs. - Tier 4 Non-Preferred Drugs: This tier includes non-preferred brand drugs and nonpreferred generic drugs. - Tier 5 Specialty: This is the highest tier and includes very high costs drugs that are unique that may also require complex handling, special administration, and/or close monitoring. - Tier 6 Excluded Drugs: Generic drugs to treat sexual or erectile dysfunction.
-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+- Tier 1 Preferred Generics: This is the lowest tier and includes preferred generic drugs. - Tier 2 Generics: This is the second lowest tier includes other generic drugs - Tier 3 Preferred Brands: This tier includes preferred brand drugs and non-preferred generic drugs. - You pay \$35 per month supply of each covered insulin product on this tier - Tier 4 Non-Preferred Drugs: This tier includes non-preferred brand drugs and nonpreferred generic drugs. - O You pay \$35 per month supply of each covered insulin product on this tier - Tier 5 Specialty: This is the highest tier and includes very high costs drugs that are unique that may also require complex handling, special administration, and/or close monitoring.

+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.